heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 The project uses Google OR-Tools for schedule optimization.
 This powerful library allows for sophisticated constraint programming and optimization techniques, potentially leading to better schedules and higher profits.
 The optimizer now includes:

+- Two optimization algorithms:
+  1. Constraint Programming (CP-SAT) solver: Focuses on maximizing profit while respecting all constraints.
+  2. Vehicle Routing Problem (VRP) solver: Optimizes routes for contractors, potentially reducing travel time and increasing efficiency.
+- Ability to select between optimization algorithms in both GUI and CLI modes
+- General optimizer call implementation for easy switching between optimizers
 - Detailed logging of optimization decisions
 - Consideration of travel time between errands
 - Improved profit calculation in the objective function

+The CP-SAT solver is better suited for complex constraints and objective functions, while the VRP solver is more efficient for route optimization.
+Users can choose the most appropriate solver based on their specific needs and problem characteristics.

 ## Logging